-Dentists (D.D.S., D.M.D.) who want to provide orthodontic services must be enrolled as a dentist or orthodontist provider for THSteps and must have at least one of the following qualifications.
+[Revised] Dentists (D.D.S., D.M.D.) who want to provide the three levels of orthodontic services must be enrolled as a dentist or orthodontist provider for THSteps and must have at least one of the following qualifications listed below for the relevant level of service.

-THSteps dental providers may perform and be reimbursed for orthodontic services if they have attested to at least one of the following requirements:
+[Revised] THSteps dental providers may perform and be reimbursed for level I or level II orthodontic services if they have attested to at least one of the following requirements:

-- Completion of a dental pediatric specialty residency - Completion of a minimum of 200 hours of continuing education in orthodontics within the last 10 years (8 hours can be online or self instruction) (Proof of the completion of continuing education hours is not required to be submitted with a request for prior authorization of orthodontic services; however, documentation must be produced by the dentist during retrospective review.)
+- [Revised] Completion of a dental pediatric specialty residency or - Completion of a minimum of 200 hours of continuing education in orthodontics within the last 10 years (8 hours can be online or self instruction) (Proof of the completion of continuing education hours is not required to be submitted with a request for prior authorization of orthodontic services; however, documentation must be produced by the dentist during retrospective review.)

-Orthodontist providers are eligible to provide orthodontic services.
-In order to comply with the TSBDE rules and regulations, this designation can only be associated with dentists who are board-eligible or board-certified by an American Dental Association (ADA) recognized orthodontic specialty board.
+[Revised] Orthodontist providers may perform and be reimbursed for level I, level II, or level III orthodontic services and must be in compliance with the TSBDE rules and regulations.
+This designation can only be associated with dentists who are board-eligible or board-certified by an American Dental Association (ADA)-recognized orthodontic specialty board.